 When analyzing individual stocks in your online brokerage, it can take significant time and effort to determine what investment would be a perfect fit for your portfolio.
 Most investors don’t have the time for thorough investment due diligence.

 That is where a dividend fund can make a lot of financial sense.
-Whether it is a dividend mutual fund or a dividend Exchange Traded Fund (ETF), the fund is managed by professional portfolio managers.
+Whether it is a dividend mutual fund or a dividend Exchange-Traded Fund (ETF), the fund is managed by professional portfolio managers.
 These portfolio managers analyze thousands of stocks and make investment decisions in alignment with that specific fund’s objectives.
-You can choose to piggyback off this effort by investing in a dividend fund.
+You can choose to piggyback on this effort by investing in a dividend fund.

 2. Diversification